Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 • Includes advanced security features like a VPN, firewall, data breach alerts, privacy tools, device optimization, and more

 Avast is the better choice for antivirus software due to its extensive security features, competitive pricing, and compatibility.
-That doesn’t mean that Microsoft Defender (formerly Windows Defender) can’t stop malware in its tracks, but it doesn’t go the extra mile to ensure well-rounded security protection.
+That doesn’t mean Microsoft Defender (formerly Windows Defender) can’t stop malware in its tracks, but it doesn’t go the extra mile to provide comprehensive security protection.

 Still, if you’ve just opened your brand-new PC, you should make sure Windows Security is active before getting on the internet.